Gurupreet/Gurupreet/README.md

 <div align="center">

-### Share some with Starring repositories and follow me on twitter
+### Share some love with Starring repositories and following me on twitter

 </div>